 Summary

 Q4.
-What is the time limit to file a Section 34 application?
+What is the time limit under Section 34 of Arbitration and Conciliation Act?

 Q5.
-Can an arbitral award be challenged on merits under Section 34?
+Can arbitral awards be challenged on merits under Section 34 of Arbitration and Conciliation Act?